 Only a handful of directors have emerged over the years as household names able to attract moviegoers to see their films.
-Spielberg, Hitchcock & Chaplin come to mind as does Cecil B. DeMille, whose birth Aug.
-12, 1881 came years before anyone was making movies.
+Spielberg, Hitchcock & Chaplin come to mind as does Cecil B. DeMille, whose birth on Aug.
+12, 1881, came years before anyone was making movies.

 Lasky & Goldfish pre-sold “SQUAW’ for $43,000 in distribution fees.
 When they screened it, the images jumped wildly on the screen — a total disaster.
 They turned for help to Philadelphia film pioneer Sigmund Lubin, who in return for their print business, fixed the problem.
 The perforations were out of synch from two different cameras having been used.

 But all’s well that ends well.
 “SQUAW” had profits of $244,700 in 1914 ($6M+ today).
 DeMille’s filmmaking career was off and running — with 70 films over four decades, including “THE TEN COMMANDMENTS” (1923 & 1956 versions).
 Lasky went on to partner with Adolph Zukor in the predecessor company to Paramount Pictures.
 Goldfish became a legendary producer after changing his name to the much better-sounding Samuel Goldwyn.